 In the Los Angeles area, and in many other urban areas, neighbors may have been having private fireworks shows for days or even weeks before the Independence Day holiday.
 For those with PTSD in particular, these little stresses, even if they are successfully managed each time, start to have a snowball effect—with the first firework, it was easy to maintain control, but after the 100th, it’s much harder, even if all other variables about the situation are the same.

 As someone with PTSD manages their symptoms at a high-risk time like this, their overall mood can change to one that’s more angry, anxious, fearful, or negative than usual.
-They may also be acutely aware of the difficulties that they have, and experience the depression, grief, and guilt that we discussed above.
-Particularly if they have used substances before, the person with PTSD may find themselves fighting overwhelming urges to use substances to help manage some of the stress caused by their symptoms of PTSD.
+They also may be self-ware of the difficulties that they have, such as depression and grief.

 While structure may or may not be a comfort to those with PTSD, creating structure is a part of many people’s healing and symptom management.
 The normal structured activities that help create safety may not be available, or preferred ways of coping may not be available over the holiday.